tombetthauser/learning-cpp/README.md

 ### Career Path

-One extra note about learning languages like C++, Java, C etc is that they are generally associated with a software engineering career path that is further away from the web and "closer to the metal" or closer to the hardware that houses and executes the code you write and further away from the end user in many cases.
+One extra note about learning languages like C++, Java, C etc is that they are generally associated with a software engineering career path that is further away from the web and "closer to the metal" or closer to the hardware that houses and executes the code you write.
+Additionally these languages can be associated with a greater distance between the programmer and the end user / user experience.

 This isn't necessarily better or worse than a career path that stays closer to the web, but it is a part of the industry that experiences fewer changes than web-development and therefore is often associated with long-term career stability.
-With that said it is also often viewed as a less interesting career path for the same reasons.
+Programmers that primarily work in a language like C++ may end up using largely the same syntax and patterns for huge portions of their careers.
+With all this said these languages are also often viewed as being associated with less interesting career paths for essentially the same reasons.

-Regardless learning one of these languages is a great way to diversify your resume and portfolio for those of us that learned software engineering via web-oriented languages and frameworks.
+Regardless, learning a language like C++ is a great way to diversify a resume and portfolio for those of us that learned software engineering via web-oriented languages and frameworks.

 ---